PCP CAR FINANCE

 PCP Finance vs Car Lease

 A lease has a lot of similarities to a PCP deal.
 You pay a set monthly amount, have a mileage limit, and must keep the vehicle in decent condition.
-The main difference is that you have absolutely no opportunity to buy the vehicle at the end of the contract term with a car lease.
+The main difference is that you cannot buy the vehicle at the end of the contract term with a car lease.

 However, the upside is that your monthly payment is often lower.
 Usually, you can only get a car lease on a new vehicle.
 A Personal Contract Purchase might be more affordable even if you don’t want to own the car.